 Things You Should Know

 - Weather dependent: The Azores is a wildly beautiful destination, but due to its location, we are subject to unpredictable weather conditions.
 Always be prepared with a rain jacket.
-It is common groups will have different experiences depending on weather conditions and necessity to change plans last minute.
+It is common groups will have different experiences depending on weather conditions and the necessity to change plans last minute.

 - Accommodations: Shared bedroom can be two twin beds or combined double bed at your request.
 The hotel resort is absolutely stunning and you might never want leave.
 It is located in the town of Caloura on the cliffs overlooking the sea.
 You may be roomed with another Remote from the opposite sex.
 If you have specific rooming requests, please be sure to book with a friend or choose the private room option.

-Jorge is a tour guide, handpan musician and an natural enthusiastic.
+Jorge is a tour guide, handpan musician and a natural enthusiastic.
 Lisa is a psychologist, meditation instructor and wellness events planner.
 In 2014, together they have created a project exclusively dedicated to the promotion of awareness and well-being on the island of São Miguel, Azores, as a privileged destination of pure connection with nature.

 Minimum To Operate